 Requirements; you need about150-200 grafted seedlings from Oxfarm Organic Ltd. You can grow your own seedlings from seed but the disadvantages are enormous.
 Yellow passion fruit plants are drought resistant and are also disease resistant.
 So, Oxfarm organic and other modern farmers have invented a way of grafting the purple fruit with the yellow passion fruit.
 The purple is grafted on top of the yellow passion fruits which is used as rootstocks.
 Purple passion fruit is the darling of the market.
 One grafted seedling goes for Ksh 70 at Oxfarm Organic ltd. Since passion fruit is a climbing plant, you need two rolls of barbed wire, nails and around 240 pole to suspend the vines.
-The seedlings should be spaced by 3 by 3 feet and the holes filled with top soil mixed with compost manure.
+The seedlings should be spaced by 3 by 2 meters and the holes filled with top soil mixed with compost manure.
 After all this is done and you have acquired your seedlings, it is time for transplanting.

 Passion fruit plants have deep roots and proper harrowing is necessary to ensure the roots don’t hustle with the hard pans in the soil.
 Your relationship with your passion fruit orchard must have commitment if you are to enjoy the fruits of the passion plant.
 Prune unproductive shoots and dead wood.
 Passion fruits tend to have whiskers like cats, called tendrils; these must be pruned to allow for free air and light penetration and reduce incidences of diseases and pest epidemics.